balaji1974/python-and-machinelearning/02 - Python - 100 days of code/README.md

 print(25/5) # 5.0, division will always result in floating point number print(25//5) # 5, will just remove the decimal part after division print(5**3) # 125, which is 5 to the power of 3
+pritn(5%3) # will return 2 which is the reminder after division

 # Python follows PEDMAS rule
 print(3 * 3 + 3 / 3 - 3) # will result in 7.0